An Exegetical Commentary

 so that every mouth: An Hebraic idiom for humankind. may be closed: Man will be forced to be quiet in the face of a holy God. and all the world: The term would include Israel and all nations. may become accountable: Grk. hupodikos, lit. "under judgment." to God: All nations will be judged by the God of Israel and the standards by which He will judge are found in the Torah.

-20― because by the works: pl. of Grk. ergon, may refer to a deed or action in contrast to rest or deeds exhibiting a consistent moral character. of Law: Grk. ergōn nomou, lit. "works of law" (also occurs in Rom 3:28; Gal 2:16; 3:2, 5, 10).
+because by the works: pl. of Grk. ergon, may refer to a deed or action in contrast to rest or deeds exhibiting a consistent moral character. of Law: Grk. nomos.
+See the previous verse.
+The phrase "works of law" also occurs in Romans 3:28; Galatians 2:16; 3:2, 5, 10.
 To define this phrase first consider what ergōn nomou isn’t.
 These works are NOT the good works of Torah obedience that the disciple should produce, Eph 2:8-10.
 Jesus told the rich young ruler to "keep the commandments" (Matt 19:17) in answer to the question of how to obtain eternal life.
 Paul likewise affirmed that what mattered was "keeping the commandments,” (1Cor 7:19).
 No one can be saved who dismisses the Ten Commandments as irrelevant.
 Paul is actually using the phrase ergōn nomou or "works of legalism" to refer to a casuistic system for interpreting and applying Torah commands.
-See my web article Under the Law.
+See my web article Law vs. Legalism.

 Casuistry (argument by cases) is an attempt to determine the correct response to a moral problem, often a moral dilemma, by drawing conclusions based on a resolving of specific cases of conscience, duty, or conduct through interpretation of ethical principles or religious doctrine.
 Contrary to common Christian definition the legalism that Yeshua and Paul opposed was NOT the belief that one can earn salvation with good works or having moral standards.
 The Jews understood they were God’s chosen (elect) people and that animal sacrifices atoned for sin, so while they may have performed good works to be noticed (Matt 6:1), or to obtain rewards in the millennial kingdom, they were not trying to earn salvation.
 Legalism, then, is the unlawful use of the Law (written or Oral) or using God’s Law in a way He never intended, as Paul says, "But we know that the Law is good, if one uses it lawfully" (1Tim.
 1:8).